cnlohr/shadertrixx/README.md

 Sometimes Esnya tools is useful, especially for finding broken refernces to Udon Scripts, etc. https://github.com/esnya/EsnyaUnityTools/releases

+MAJOR NOTE: EXPERIMENTAL: If you have prefabs missing script references, you will need to reimport your prefabs.
+Simply select the prefab that is trobuled, click "Select Prefab Asset" then click "Reimport."
+Alternatively, select the package your prefab is part of and say "reimport"

 ## When opening worlds from git using the .gitignore file from here

 1. Open project in Unity Hub for correct version of Unity.